 2) Where a building drain connects to a stack through a wall or floor, the drain shall retain its full size through the wall or floor.

 3) A Sanitary drainage pipe may be connected to a pre-engineered waste water heat recovery system that incorporates piping of a lesser size that required by Sentence (1) provided it does not convey sewage, (a) From a sanitary unit, or (b) That contains solids.

 (1) A ThermoDrain drain water heat recovery device must be installed on a shower in a residential dwelling such as a home, condominium or apartment.

 (2) If more than one shower is in the home, at least two showers must be hooked to the ThermoDrain.

 (3) The ThermoDrain must be at least 42% efficient.
-The efficiency must be CSA B55.1 certified and the unit must be safety certified to CSA B55.2.
-ThermoDrain has both these certifications.
+The efficiency must be verified to the CSA B55.2 and the unit must be safety certified to the CSA B55.2 standard.
+The ThermoDrain is Intertek safety certified to CSA B55.2 & Intertek performance verified to CSA B55.1.
 The model used to meet the code requirement is the TD342B.

 (4) The ThermoDrain must have the cold water hooked to the bottom of the unit.

 (5) Preheated water from the ThermoDrain can be installed in 3 different ways.